Gesee-y/Cruise.jl/README.md

 ---

+## Games made with Cruise

+- **[Insane Pong](https://github.com/Gesee-y/Pong-GS)**: Which is an insane and rythmic version of pong with tons of shaders, events triggered by music, complex mechanics (gameplay change with the music) and more.

 ## Untested features

 - **Complete modern OpenGL abstraction + bindless textures** from Bplus engine, inspired from Unreal engine rendering engine.
 Not yet linked to Horizons.jl.